Whether it’s for home audio or to power an arena, daisy-chaining loudspeakers is a very common practice in the world of audio.

 Can I daisy chain speakers to subwoofers?

 If all of the speakers involved feed from the same audio source, then the answer is yes.
 Bear in mind that if the source has got an internal crossover for lower frequencies, it might have a dedicated subwoofer output.

-Other than that, it works like any active speaker and you can indeed daisy chain several subwoofers together.
+Other than that, it works like any active speaker, and you can indeed daisy chain several subwoofers together.
 A good example of this is the front bottom of any large stage where you find all the subwoofers being fed by a single audio source (the mixer console) and daisy-chained among each other.

 Can You Daisy Chain In Stereo?

-The answer here is depending on what your system is running.
+The answer here depends on what your system is running.
 If you are working with a true stereo system and have different audio coming from both sides, then you need two separate daisy chains.
 This is very common in large stages where you have the line array models hanging from both sides.

-They are all active speakers daisy-chained between each other.
+They are all active speakers, daisy-chained between each other.
 Instead of running seven or eight premium-class cables to feed each module, you just run a long one and daisy chain them together.
 That way you have a true stereo image coming out with only two cables from the main outputs of the mixer.